 Our current legislative priorities include:

-- No purchase, possession or use of tobacco by youth: RAI supports efforts to keep tobacco products out of the hands of youth.
-All states have laws preventing the sale of tobacco to minors, and RAI is committed to work with elected officials, the trade and other stakeholders on programs to prevent access and use by youth;
+- No purchase, possession or use of tobacco by youth: In addition to our education efforts through RDRN, RAI and its subsidiaries support legislative and regulatory efforts to keep tobacco products out of the hands of youth.
+All states prohibit the sale of tobacco products to persons under at least age 18.
+The RAI companies also support laws that criminalize possession and use of tobacco products by minors;

-- Penalties for complicit adults: According to the CDC, minors get their tobacco products from social sources such as complicit adults, rather than retail outlets, 87.4 percent of the time.
+- Penalties for complicit adults: According to the CDC, minors may obtain tobacco products from social sources such as complicit adults, rather than retail outlets, 86 percent of the time.
 Many states have laws penalizing complicit adults, but they can and should go further.
-RAI advocates for legislation on par with, or more stringent than, states’ Social Host laws for furnishing alcohol to minors;
+RAI's subsidiaries advocate for legislation on par with, or more stringent than, states’ Social Host laws for furnishing alcohol to minors; and

-- No tobacco possession on school grounds: RAI and its operating companies support the complete ban on the use and possession of tobacco products and vapor products on school grounds, including by adults.
-We support legislation to keep tobacco products out of our children’s schools, such as the language adopted by Arizona in which “tobacco products are prohibited on school grounds, inside school buildings, in school parking lots or playing fields, in school buses or vehicles, or at off-campus school sponsored events.”
+- No tobacco possession on school grounds: RAI and its subsidiaries support the complete ban on the use and possession of tobacco and vapor products on school grounds, including by adults.
+We support legislation to keep tobacco products out of schools, such as the language adopted by Arizona, in which “tobacco products are prohibited on school grounds, inside school buildings, in school parking lots or playing fields, in school buses or vehicles, or at off-campus school sponsored events.”